ReCoded-Org/EIP_TDD_Roman_Numerals/README.md

 # Test driven development

-The repository contains 4 samples of code to solve the roman numerals in Javascript.
+The repository contains 4 samples of code to solve the roman numerals in TypeScript (Supercharged Javascript).
 Each sample has its problems.

+* Sample 0: All green!

 * Sample 1: it has some basic start, a starter code with tests. *You need to complete the code to make the all tests pass*. **Don't add more tests**.

 * Sample 2: This one is harder, a very complicated tests cases have been added, but a great deal of the implementation code is already there.
 Just try to fix it to make the tests pass.

 * Sample 3: In this sample, you have a code template ready, do your own test driven implementation.
 Add more test cases, and then go and make them pass.

-* Sample 4: **Meadowful!**

 ---
 To run tests for a sample, just type: